 With this information in place, you can approach broadband and phone providers to sort out your contracts.
-Note that application are often accepted both online and in stores.
+Applications are often accepted both online and in stores.

-Once you’ve found a place to live, you’ll need to set up utilities — services like heat, running water and electricity.
+Once you’ve found a place to live, you’ll need to set up utilities — services like electricity, heat and running water.

-After you’ve chosen a provider, you can typically sign up online, over the phone or in person.
+After you’ve chosen a provider, signup typically happens online, over the phone or in person.

 How much do utilities cost in the US?